ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Reconciliations

-In the **Reconciliations** section, you can efficiently manage your stock availability.
+In the **Reconciliations** panel, you can efficiently manage your stock availability.

 It generates receipt store transactions (+) and issue store transactions (-) based on variations between recorded stock levels and actual availability, reflecting the differences between stock levels and availability.